n-saailesh/Marketing-Lab-Report/README.md

-#Market Research Initiative for the Customized Soap:
+# Market Research Initiative for the Customized Soap